 Meanwhile, Spencer found and interviewed Barker, the driver of the Blazer.
 Barker told the officer that Lovig had been driving the Grand Am and admitted that he had taken her away from the scene in his Blazer.
 He also told Spencer that Lovig had exited the Blazer as soon as they had reached town and that he did not know where she was presently.
 Spencer then interviewed members of Lovig’s immediate family to find out whether any of them had seen her.
 Lovig’s brother advised the officer that they should contact Tanya Hopkins (Hopkins), her cousin, with whom Lovig occasionally stayed, to find out whether she had seen Lovig.

-Spencer went to Hopkins' apartment.
-As he approached the door, he heard two females, including one he recognized as Hopkins, discussing a recent phone call from Lovig's sister-in-law informing them that officers may be on their way to the residence.
+Spencer went to Hopkins’ apartment.
+As he approached the door, he heard two females, including one he recognized as Hopkins, discussing a recent phone call from Lovig’s sister-in-law informing them that officers may be on them way to the residence.
 Hopkins told the other woman that the woman needed to leave before the officers arrived.
 After listening for a couple minutes, Spencer knocked on the door and Hopkins answered.
 Spencer asked to speak to Lovig and Hopkins claimed she was alone in the apartment with her two small children.
 Spencer continued to talk to Hopkins in hopes that she would be more cooperative.
 At one point, Hopkins closed the door, explaining that she wanted to check on something.
 After waiting for a moment, the officer knocked again and Hopkins again answered.
 At some point, *561 Spencer called for back-up assistance, and deputies Noel Raufaste (Raufaste) and Tickle arrived shortly after 11:00 p.m.

 Both Spencer and Raufaste asked Hopkins several times if Lovig was in the apartment and requested that they be allowed inside or for Lovig to come outside.
 Hopkins told them that they could not come inside and that no one would come outside because she did not want “Sheila” to get in trouble.
 Eventually, Raufaste told Hopkins that Lovig was already in trouble and warned Hopkins that her further failure to cooperate could result in charges being filed against her related to interfering with the officers’ investigation.
 At this point, Hopkins allowed the officers into the apartment.

 After they entered the apartment, the officers established that Lovig was in a back bedroom, behind a locked door.
 The officers knocked on the bedroom door and asked Lovig to come out.
 When she refused, Raufaste threatened to force the door down.
 Lovig then opened the door and was arrested.
 She was later charged with operating a motor vehicle while intoxicated (OWI), second offense, an aggravated misdemeanor punishable by at least seven days of incarceration and a fine of at least $1500.
-Iowa Code §§ 321J.1, 321J.2(2)(b) (2001); see also id. § 903.1(2) (providing the maximum penalties for an aggravated misdemeanor: imprisonment not to exceed two years and a fine of no more than $5000).
+Iowa Code §§ 321J.1, 321J.2(2)(6) (2001); see also id. § 903.1(2) (providing the maximum penalties for an aggravated misdemeanor: imprisonment not to exceed two years and a fine of no more than $5000).

 On July 15, 2002, Lovig filed a motion to suppress any and all evidence in her case, alleging, among other claims, a violation of her Fourth Amendment right to be free from unreasonable search and seizure.
 At a subsequent hearing on her motion, Lovig withdrew all of the allegations in her written motion and was permitted by the district court to make a verbal amendment to the motion.
-In its ruling on the motion, the district court characterized the verbal amendment as alleging solely "that a warrantless search of an apartment leased by [Hopkins], resulting in the seizure and arrest of the defendant was an unconstitutional search in violation of the defendant's rights under the Fourth Amendment."
+In its ruling on the motion, the district court characterized the verbal amendment as alleging solely “that a war-rantless search of an apartment leased by [Hopkins], resulting in the seizure and arrest of the defendant was an unconstitutional search in violation of the defendant’s rights under the Fourth Amendment.”

 The district court went on to decide that, while the circumstances surrounding Lovig’s arrest did not appear to be constitutionally permissible at first blush, the high state interest in preventing individuals from operating a motor vehicle while intoxicated, coupled with information related to the effect a delayed arrest may have on the amount of alcohol in a person’s body, supported the officer’s limited entry into the apartment.
 The district court denied the motion to suppress.
 After the district court’s ruling, Lovig signed a waiver of jury trial and stipulated to a trial on the minutes of testimony in her case.
 She was found guilty of OWI, second offense, and was sentenced to a term not to exceed two years with all but seven days suspended and was also fined and ordered to pay additional fees and court costs.